imprint

 Value: b9-CV6ojI5121221900Y

-Purpose: This cookie registers a unique ID to save statistics of the video viewed.
+Purpose: This cookie registers a unique ID to store statistics of the video viewed.

-Expiration date: after the session ends
+Expiry date: after end of session

 Name: PREF